IPA_MOD(3) IPA_MOD(3)

 local variable with the given name, then -1 is returned, else 0

-each variable previously created by the local_sym_add function,
+for each variable previously created by the local_sym_add func-

 global_sym_add